Now how could I, with gold to spare,

 And save me from a drunkard's life.

-We are busy working to bring W. H. Davies's "The Two Lives" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring W. H. Davies's "The Two Lives" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Two Lives" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.